borntofrappe/borntofrappe.github.io/README.md

 <use href="#dots" transform="scale(-1 -1)" />
 ```

-The `transform` attribute is applied from the center of the canvas, which means the
+The `transform` attribute is applied from the center of the canvas, which means the dots are flipped to draw the second half of the desired visual.

 And yes, I do realize the same effect is achieved with a half rotation, but the title for the paragraph would have been quite less intriguing (rotate once more?).